groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/document-loading/handling-loading-of-external-resources/_index.md

 ### Can I extract text along with images using GroupDocs.Parser?
 Absolutely, GroupDocs.Parser allows extraction of both text and images from supported document formats.
 ### Where can I find detailed documentation for GroupDocs.Parser?
-Explore the [documentation](https://reference.groupdocs.com/parser/net/) for comprehensive guides and API references.
+Explore the [documentation](https://tutorials.groupdocs.com/parser/net/) for comprehensive guides and API tutorialss.
 ### How do I obtain a temporary license for GroupDocs.Parser?
 You can get a temporary license from the [GroupDocs purchase page](https://purchase.groupdocs.com/temporary-license/).
 ### Where can I seek help if I encounter issues with GroupDocs.Parser?